Strech/stackprof-local/README.md

 Options with `--remote-` prefix allowed to define as regular expressions

-*Notice: escape the special chars with double backslash*
+*Notice: escape the backslash char with other backslash – i.e. use double backslash*

 ```
 $ stackprof-local-cli --remote-project '/path/to/project/\\d{10}' tmp/stackprof/stackprof-wall-14962-1412161559.dump